 Schimanski

-The series Schulz & Schulz (1989-1993), dealing with the issue of the German reunification, gave him the opportunity to show his talents as a comedian in a double role, as did the role of a industry consultant in the series Morlock (1993-1994), which was very far away from the roughneck charm of Schimanski.
+The series Schulz & Schulz (1989-1993), dealing with the issue of German reunification, allowed him to show his talents as a comedian in a double role, as did the role of an industry consultant in the series Morlock (1993-1994), which was very far away from the roughneck charm of Schimanski.

 After starring in another Schimanski-adaption for the cinema, Zabou/The Crack Connection (Hajo Gies, 1987) and the action thriller Die Katze/The Cat (Dominik Graf, 1988) opposite Gudrun Landgrebe, George appeared in the film Der Bruch/The Breach (Frank Beyer, 1988), the first East-West-German co-production.
 The location of his next film was Argentina, where he starred in Blauäugig/Blue-Eyed (Reinhard Hauff, 1989).